NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Proposal.md

 1. This module is used by students.
 2. Enable the adding of courses' entries：
-   a.
-A typical course entry consists of:
+   - A typical course entry consists of:
       - Course ID
       - Professor Name
       - Course Name